dereuromark/cakephp-fixture-factories/docs/factories.md

 - **faker** (default): [FakerPHP/Faker](https://github.com/FakerPHP/Faker) - Full-featured data generation
 - **dummy**: [johnykvsky/dummygenerator](https://github.com/johnykvsky/dummygenerator) - Modern and lean PHP 8.3+ generator, supports enums.

-Both are included as "reuire-dev" dependencies in this plugin.
+Both are included as "require-dev" dependencies in this plugin.
-Chose the one you want to use and "require" it.
+Choose the one you want to use and "require" it.

+> **Note**: For a detailed comparison of available methods and migration guide, see [Generator Differences](generator-differences.md).

 #### Custom Generators